Federal Work Study Program

 The Federal Work Study Program provides funding for part-time jobs for undergraduate and graduate students with financial need, allowing them to earn money to help pay education expenses.
 The program encourages community service work and work related to a student’s program or career goals.

-- You must be enrolled in six eligible credits in order to hold a position funded by work study.
+- You must be enrolled in 6 eligible credits in order to hold a position funded by work study.

-- If you have accepted the work study listed on your award notice, learn about on and off campus student jobs (the Find Employment tab has complete information on how to search and apply for a work study job).
+If you have accepted the work study listed on your award notice, learn about on and off campus student jobs.

 The amount of Work Study awarded to a student depends on financial need as determined from the FAFSA, the amount of other financial aid received that semester, and the availability of funds at Madison College.
 Madison College receives a certain amount of funds each academic year from the federal government for the Work Study program.
 When that money is exhausted, no more awards can be made from that program for that year.